poboisvert/ReactRabbitMQ/README.md

 > cd products && python manage.py runserver

+These commands will be used to run the service without Docker.

 ### Main

 #### Activate Shell

+> cd likes OR cd products

 > docker-compose exec backend sh

+backend is the service written in the .yml

 ##### Migration

 > python manager.py db --help